-- All candidates upon enrollment in the DP via TOK - All course candidates upon enrollment in the DP level course - Parents/Guardians of all candidates upon enrollment in the DP or a DP level course. - Annually to all staff - Posted on school website
+- to all candidates upon enrollment in the DP via TOK - to all course candidates upon enrollment in the DP level course - to parents/guardians of all candidates upon enrollment in the DP or a DP level course. - to all staff annually - to the school website

-Accommodations for EMLs (Emergent Multilingual Learners)
+Accommodations for English Language Learners (ELLs)

-A variety of types of accommodations may be used to support Emergent Multilingual Learners as they develop English language proficiency.
+A variety of types of accommodations may be used to support English language learners as they develop English language proficiency.
 These include the following: